serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/LookupEditorBaseAttribute/AutoComplete.md

 # LookupEditorBaseAttribute.AutoComplete property
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

 Allows dynamically creating new options from text input by the user in the search box.
 This option should only be used for free text inputs, not ID / Text pairs.
-When this option is enabled InplaceAdd cannot be used.
-Newly created option will have same ID / Text which is user entered text.
+When this option is enabled, InplaceAdd cannot be used.
+A newly created option will have the same ID / Text as the user-entered text.

 ```csharp
 public bool AutoComplete { get; set; }